 Reconstructive Facial Plastic

-It is imperative to find a specialty facial plastic surgeon who is highly-skilled and experienced enough to repair and reconstruc features that are absent or deformed due to birth defects, craniofacial deformities, head and neck cancer resection, maxillofacial surgery, previous failed microvascular reconstructions, radiation therapy to the head and neck, and trauma.
+It is imperative to find a specialty facial plastic surgery clinic which is highly-skilled and experienced enough to repair and reconstruct features that are absent or deformed due to birth defects, craniofacial deformities, head and neck cancer resection, maxillofacial surgery, previous failed microvascular reconstructions, radiation therapy to the head and neck, and trauma.

 Repair of facial cancer defects that have been created using the Mohs technique often utilizes healthy adjacent skin flaps or skin grafts.
 Large facial cancers occasionally need to be repaired by the best facial plastic surgeon in New York using free tissue transfer, ie skin, muscle, and/or bone from a different part of the body brought to fill the facial defect.

 Cleft lip repair